nerrull/slitscanner/README.md

 ##Modes (GRADIENT recommended):
   GRADIENT : Uses the pixels of a gradient to apply the effect

-  SLITS : Only in the up direction, might run a bit faster than gradient mode.
+  SLITS (DEPRECATED): Only in the up direction, might run a bit faster than gradient mode.

 ##Key controls:
 ###Gradient controls:
 g : toggle gradient visibility (controls still work while gradient is not displayed)
-####Press 1 : GRADIENT mode
+####Press 1 : Stardard GRADIENT mode
   w: up gradient

   a: left gradient